Hadokane/CI_PP3_OFFICE_CHAMPION/README.md

 - Notes will be displayed at the bottom.

-- This will be a view only page that users are encouraged to share with their friends.
+- This will be a view-only page that users are encouraged to share with their friends.

-- No edit/delete buttons will be present to prevent clutter, along with new users clicking them and being redirected to sign up pages unnecessarily.
+- No edit/delete buttons will be present to prevent clutter, along with new users clicking them and being redirected to sign-up pages unnecessarily.

 - Allows non-members to see the leagues they're involved in and compete to be "Champion of the Office!" - successfully gamifying the "Employee of the month" experience, while keeping user steps to a minimum.
 Allowing only one user in a group to create an account and be in charge of managing their groups.